 Comment on page

-This document will show you how to transfer NFT with SubWallet.
+This document will show you how to import/add and manage customized tokens.

 Last modified 1mo ago